Turkish–Islamic synthesis

-Turkish–Islamic nationalism (Türk-İslam milliyetçiliği) or Turkish–Islamic synthesis (Türk-İslam sentezi) is a type of Turkish nationalism which has an Islamist leaning instead of secular.
+Turkish–Islamic synthesis (Türk-İslam sentezi) is a type of Turkish nationalism which has a conservative religious leaning instead of secular.

 History

-Historian Gökhan Çetinsaya explained that there are three opinions on the topic of Turkish nationalism and Islam.
-First are the nationalists who reject Islam, second are Islamists who reject nationalism, and third are the ones who mix them both together.
-There was fusion of Turkish nationalism with Islam during the final years of the Ottoman Empire.
+While the Turkish–Islamic synthesis was officially formed during the Cold War as part of Operation Gladio, its roots, in reality predated the foundation of Turkey in 1923.
+While the Young Turks were forming their ideology, a group of Balkan Turks in 1898 declared that nationalism and Islam needed to be merged, and within 10 years, the Young Turks had begun to promote the ideology.
+The ideology thrived among Balkan Turks as they were inspired by how the nationalist movements in the Balkans (Bulgarian, Greek, Serbian) were connected to their national churches.
+Ziya Gökalp had proposed that Islam be nationalized, with the prayers and sermons being in Turkish.
+Much of Atatürk's reforms regarding Islam were inspired by Gökalp.
+Furthermore, the Turkish constitution banned the expression of Islam unless it benefitted the state.
 Hamit Bozarslan claimed that while the Republic of Turkey was officially secular, its policies mirrored the Turkish–Islamic synthesis in practice.

-Turkish Islamonationalism was popularised and encouraged as part of Operation Gladio during the Cold War by American-backed right-wing intellectuals such as Alparslan Türkeş who were concerned about the increasing Soviet-backed leftist influence in the country.
+The Turkish–Islamic synthesis was formed as part of Operation Gladio during the Cold War by American-backed right-wing intellectuals such as Alparslan Türkeş who were concerned about the increasing Soviet-backed leftist influence in the country.
 They wanted to make a religion-inspired nationalism.
 Türkeş did not support Pan-Islamism.
-A famous quote of his was "Turkishness is our body, Islam is our soul."
+Ahmet Ocak used the term "Turkish Islam" and insisted that the Turkish understanding of Islam was different from the others, rejecting the universality of Islam.
 The Turkish government and military tolerated and even promoted the ideology during the 1976-1980 political violence.
+When the Turkish–Islamic synthesis was presented in the 1970s, it was seen as the fulfillment of Atatürk's desire to nationalize Islam in line with the Kemalist state.
+In the 1980s, the Turkish–Islamic synthesis was officially promoted in school textbooks.
+The ideology was also developed by the Intellectuals' Hearth.

 While nationalists and Islamists were natural rivals in other Muslim nations, in Turkey, most Turkish Islamists professed a degree of ethnonationalism.
 The synthesis was based on the Hanafi school, and claimed that it was essential to Turkishness.
 The synthesis also claimed that in the ummah, the Turks were spiritually, morally, and culturally superior.
 According to the synthesis, Turkish identity and Islam are both essential to each other.
 Followers of the ideology claimed that even before adopting Islam, Turks were receptive to Islam.
 The synthesis emphasised on Islam domestically among Turks, and not on Islam among Muslims worldwide.
 The synthesis also advocated for Islam in society which would culturally be more Turkish and less Arabic.
 Ziya Gökalp claimed that one had to be Muslim to be a Turk.
 He also claimed that any Muslim who speaks Turkish is a Turk, regardless of ethnic origin.
 He claimed that all Turks were equally Turks, whether or not they were ethnically Turkic.